20px

 Regardless of the results of the Preliminary Assessment, the OSIC will inform the complainant, and possibly others as required, of the outcome and of any relevant next steps.

-If, after the Preliminary Assessment, a Complaint proceeds to an investigation, the OSIC will appoint an independent investigator to look into the situation.
+If, after the Preliminary Assessment, or after a mediation that does not result in a settlement, a Complaint proceeds to an investigation, the OSIC will appoint an independent investigator to look into the situation.
 The independent investigator will subsequently interview witnesses and generate an investigation report identifying the nature of the alleged violations, the particulars of the allegations, the available evidence, and their conclusions.

 Once the investigation report has been reviewed by the OSIC, it will be transferred to the DSO, who will make a decision, which could include imposing a Sanction.